pearsonca/scala-commsim/index.md

 ##Scala Demonstration Model
 There are several approaches to achieve the aforementioned design patterns.
+One typical approach is via inheritance.
+In some parent representation, we describe all the actions our agents can take, and then we have child classes that implement, override, or extend those actions.

-inheritance is one option.
-However, traditional linear inheritance is problematic for reusability if we want to have different kinds.
+However, traditional linear
+inheritance is problematic for reusability if we want to have different kinds.
 If we very carefully implement state + delegation, and chain of responsibility, then linear inheritance can work.
 Careful implementation of those is hard.